ujjwolpaudel/ujjwolpaudel.github.io/_pages/research.md

 ### Cost Shocks and Price Passthrough (with Timothy Richards)
 We study the pass-through rate of state-level cost shocks to retail prices using reduced-form and structural methods.
-* [A poster](https://www.dropbox.com/scl/fi/rd97m15dkf8v9r4x52cos/MW-PT-Poster.pdf?rlkey=25xgigggimepko88r95zfwf0f&dl=0) for an ASU Poster Contest, Tempe AZ, November 2023
+* [A poster](https://www.dropbox.com/scl/fi/rd97m15dkf8v9r4x52cos/MW-PT-Poster.pdf?rlkey=25xgigggimepko88r95zfwf0f&dl=0) won the first prize in ASU Social Science Poster Contest in November 2023.

 ### Retail Concentration and Wages (with Timothy Richards)